 Both 'mainstream' risks and climate-related risks are discussed by the Pensions Committee and Pensions Panel.
-The Fund recognises "failure to follow responsible investment principles" as a key risk in the Funding Strategy Statement.
-The Fund has included Climate risk on the Fund's Risk Register.
+The Fund recognises "failure to follow responsible investment principles" as a key risk in the Funding Strategy Statement, and while specific macro-economic risks are not usually included in isolation, the Fund has included climate risk in its Risk Register.

-Climate risk will be further managed through the Fund's Climate Strategy and Climate Stewardship Plan.
+Climate risk is further managed through the Fund's CCS and Climate Stewardship Plan.